SLAVERY AND HUMAN TRAFFICKING STATEMENT

 MATERION CORPORATION: PRODUCTS AND SUPPLY CHAIN

 Headquartered in Cleveland, Ohio, Materion is an Electronic Materials supplier engaged in the design, development and manufacture of state-of-the-art products and services.
 Materion operates in 35 locations worldwide, employs over 3,000 employees, serves customers in more than 50 countries and manages a global supply chain of suppliers, contractors and business partners.
 The majority of Materion’s supply chain partners are located within the United States, but many suppliers, contractors and business partners are located outside the United States.

-Materion’s product portfolio is organized into three business groups: the Performance Alloys and Composites group, which includes specialty metals; the Advanced Materials group, which includes the production of high-purity materials; and the Precision Optics group, which includes optical coatings and products.
+Materion’s product portfolio is organized into three business groups: the Performance Materials and Composites group, which includes specialty metals; the Electronic Materials group, which includes the production of high-purity materials; and the Precision Optics group, which includes optical coatings and products.

 For additional information about our business segments, including the wide variety of products manufactured in each segment, visit materion.com.

 VERIFICATION OF THE SUPPLY CHAIN